lluisball/godenerg/README.md

 to by-pass the big elephant in the room with this inverter, the charger:

  1. The firmware in the inverter has a massive bug that the developers are not addressing.
-When the inverter is charging if the available amperage to charge drops below 1/5 of the max charging amperage set it stops charging (in less than a minute).
+When the inverter is charging, if the available amperage to charge, drops below 1/5 of the max charging amperage set in the settings, it stops cold the charge process (in less than a minute).
     If you happen to get a couple of clouds and have a rice cooker on, for instance, you can forget about getting a full charge.
     The inverter will stay in float voltage and the day's charge will be over.

  2. Because of the mentioned bug you have to lower the max charging amperage if you want to minimize the issue and if you happen to have quite a bit